perfectspr/llm-leaderboard/results/openchat.md

 Let's reason about the multi-choice question.
 Let the numbers be 2x, 3x and 5x, Then, (2x + 3x + 5x ) / 3 = 50 => 10x = 150 => x = 15.
 Largest number 5x = 5*15 = 75 The answer is 75

 ### Received Answer
-Let's denote the three numbers as 2x, 3x, and 5x, where x is a constant representing the common factor among the numbers.
-We know that the average of these numbers is 50, so we can set up an equation to solve for x:
+Let's denote the three numbers as 2x, 3x, and 5x, where x is a constant representing the common factor among the three numbers.
+The average of these three numbers is given as 50.

-(2x + 3x + 5x) / 3 = 50
+So, (2x + 3x + 5x) / 3 = 50
 (10x) / 3 = 50
+10x = 50 * 3
 10x = 150
+x = 150 / 10
 x = 15

 Now that we have the value of x, we can find the largest number, which is 5x:

 5x = 5 * 15 = 75

-So, the largest number is 75.
+Therefore, the largest number is 75.
 ***
 ### Math 7
 How many years will it take for an item growing 20% annually to double?